Defining your why — and your who — shapes every class, drill, and decision that follows.

 Maybe your current focus is solid… but are there people you’ve unintentionally overlooked — people who might never train long-term, but still need to walk away safer?

+Do you feel boxed in by rigid curriculum?
+Have you sensed something’s missing — that there’s a deeper way to connect?
 Are you open to evolving what you teach so it reflects not just skills, but purpose?

 Write down your top 3 reasons for teaching — and your top 3 frustrations.
+It might be the most important drill you do all year.

+If what you uncover confirms you’re on the right path — fantastic.
 If not, ask yourself: What small shift could bring things back into alignment?

 Teaching self-defence isn’t just about transferring techniques.

-It’s about helping students navigate fear, adrenaline, and unpredictability — especially in real-world situations they never saw coming.
+unpredictability — especially in real-world situations they never saw

 Here are some of the most common missteps we’ve seen (and even made ourselves):